-- A) Description Sulfamate substitute monosacchride. - B) Indications FDA approved for partial seizures or prophylaxis for migraines.
+- A) Description Sulfamate substitute monosacchride. - B) Indications As of the time of this guideline writing, formulations of this drug have been FDA approved for partial seizures or prophylaxis for migraines.
 There is good evidence that topiramate demonstrates minimal effect on chronic lumbar radiculopathy or other neuropathic pain.